1molcat/Heterogeneous-VNA-Signal-Analyzer/readme.md

 The system adopts a Hardware-Software Co-design architecture:
 * **The FPGA (Data Plane)** acts as a deterministic hardware accelerator, handling DDS signal synthesis, ADC sampling synchronization, and real-time DSP (LUT-based magnitude/phase extraction).
-* **The STM32 (Control Plane)** manages the system-level state machine, Human-Machine Interface (HMI) parsing, and executes advanced software-level pre-distortion algorithms to compensate for the analog front-end frequency response.
+* **The STM32 (Control Plane)** manages the system-level state machine, parses Human-Machine Interface (HMI) commands, and executes software-level gain equalization to compensate for the analog front-end frequency response.

 ---